duffylaura/social-network-API/README.md

 * Then enter `node server.js`

 ## Usage
-After entering `node server.js` in your CLI.
-You should get a notification like the one below, telling you the server is now listening.
+After entering `node server.js` in your CLI, you should get a notification like this:

 <img width="973" alt="now-listening" src="https://user-images.githubusercontent.com/112783308/209273088-921ba36e-a611-4ff2-a3e9-5bc1ca2276cd.png">

-Now that the server is listening, you'll want to open Insomnia and enter the following:
+Now that you know the server is listening, you'll want to open Insomnia and enter the following:

 <img width="715" alt="insomnia" src="https://user-images.githubusercontent.com/112783308/209273258-40b41500-3f16-40c2-b89a-b4040ab16122.png">